codepress/wp-phpstorm-settings/readme.md

 PhpStorm PHP and WordPress Live Templates
 ==========================================

-This are our custom WordPress live templates for PhpStorm.
-We have devided them in 3 groups:
+These are our custom WordPress live templates for PhpStorm.
+We have devided them in two groups:
 - PHP `php.xml`
 - WordPress `wordpress.xml`